vikingdata/articles/databases/mysql/MySQL_variables.md

 * replica_parallel_workers : Default is 4.

 ### Less important variables
+* datadir : You generally don't want to use /var/lib/mysql.
+You want to put the database on its own partition like /database and have the data directory at /database/mysql/data.
+The directory "/database/mysql" can have other directories for bin-logs, errors logs, and other things.

 *  max_connections   : Monitor max connections.
 If you need more, it is can be set dynamically.
 *  wait_timeout      : Unless you have long running queries, rarely you need to adjust his.
 This can be specified per session if needed.